All Episodes

 It is tax increases that sucks money out of the private sector.

-this is how they think.
+But this is how they think.

 It's like Nancy Pelosi tried to say once that unemployment benefits actually create economic growth.

-I mean, this is uh this is just striking.
+I mean, this is just striking.

 So the government stops borrowing and stops printing, and this takes $170 billion out of the economy.

-Has been for a while.
+And this kid's a rising star, has been for a while.

-Congress was taken hostage, the country, the economy was taken hostage.
+The country, the economy was taken hostage.

 The media in America has a bigger responsibility than it's exercising today.

-The media has got to begin to not give equal time or equal balance to an absolutely absurd notion just because somebody asserts it, or simply because somebody says something which everybody knows is not factual, it doesn't deserve the same credit as a legitimate idea about what you do.
+The media has got to begin to not give equal time or equal balance to an absolutely absurd notion just because somebody asserts it, or simply because somebody says something which everybody knows is not factual.

-And the problem is everything's put into this tit for tat equal battle, and America is losing any sense of what's real, of who's accountable, of who is not accountable, of who's real, who isn't.
+And the problem is everything's put into this tit-for-tat equal battle, and America is losing any sense of what's real, of who's accountable, of who is not accountable, of who's real, who isn't.

-So he's talking about the Tea Party there, and he said the media shouldn't give the Tea Party equal time because they're they're not factual.
+So he's talking about the Tea Party there, and he said the media shouldn't give the Tea Party equal time because they're not factual.

-They're they're wrong.
+They're wrong.

 This illustrates it.